Gwnn/puredatapatches/README.md

 Although Pure Data is a self sufficient audio/video "runtime", meaning you create patches and then use them within Pd for creative purposes, you can also very easily integrate Pd into other environments, due to existence of "loopback" MIDI ports.
-My favorite one is "loopMIDI" which is part of a larger "rtpMIDI" (virtual) driver that implements Apple CoreMIDI RTP on Windows OS.
+My favorite one is [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) which is part of a larger [rtpMIDI (virtual) driver](http://www.tobias-erichsen.de/software/rtpmidi.html) that implements Apple CoreMIDI RTP on
+Windows OS.

+### Distribution
+Since you will need the Pd environment (pretty much self-contained) to run the patches, I've made [my own signed 32-bit build for Windows](https://drive.google.com/drive/folders/1Fn-sp9pZsP7rSD6SxID2r7sPU6FRVnxV?usp=sharing), but
+I highly recommend using one of the [official builds](https://puredata.info/downloads/pure-data), since mine is under adaptation still.

 Other uses might include
 * porting Pd patches to Max/MSP using minimum effort search and replace text